Putin touts new weapons in Russia's nuclear arsenal

 "I want to tell all those who have fueled the arms race over the last 15 years, sought to win unilateral advantages over Russia, introduced unlawful sanctions aimed to contain our country's development: all what you wanted to impede with your policies have already happened," he said.
 "You have failed to contain Russia."

-The announcement comes as Putin is set to easily win another six-year presidential term in the March 18 election.
+"This speech was classic sabre-rattling" and "a finely-tuned political moment by a politician who is heading for re-election in three weeks," said Mathieu Boulègue, a Russia security expert at Chatham House, a London-based think tank.
+"He needs to be seen as a military leader at home."

+"We have heard this before - Putin was using the old rhetoric of great power politics," Boulègue said.

-He said that the nuclear-powered cruise missile tested last fall has an unlimited range and high speed and maneuverability allowing it to pierce any missile defense.
+Putin said the nuclear-powered cruise missile tested last fall has an unlimited range and high speed and maneuverability allowing it to pierce any missile defense.

+Boulègue said he is not sure what the nuclear-powered cruise missile is, but is very sceptical that the Russians have developed something new and truly ground breaking.
+As far as anyone knows, their most advanced next-generation missile is the RS-28, which the U.S. calls Satan 2.
+It's been in testing for weeks according to a program and protocol well known to military watchers in the West.
+It does not have a nuclear engine, but a conventional, liquid-fueled rocket engine.
+The RS-28 is not operational, but is supposed to be deployable around 2020, if everything goes according to schedule, Boulègue said.

 He added to applause that names for the nuclear-powered cruise missile and the drone haven't yet been chosen, and suggested that the Defense Ministry run a nationwide contest for the best names.